-2. General points
+3 General points

-- The hearing may be adjourned at any time at the discretion of the Members - Members may amend the procedure at any time if they consider it to be in the public interest or in the interest of a fair hearing - Licensing Hearings are held in public.
-However, the Chair may exclude members of the public (including a party to the Hearing) from all or part of a Hearing where it considers the public interest in doing so, outweighs the public interest in the Hearing. - The Chair may exclude any person from a hearing for being disruptive. - Meetings of the Licensing Committee in public session are audio recorded by the Council for subsequent publication on its website.
-The meeting may also be audio recorded and/or filmed for live or subsequent broadcast by members of the public and media representatives. - The hearing will take the form of a discussion. - Only persons (or their representatives) who have made an application, are subject to an application or have submitted a written representation to the Licensing Authority under the relevant Act are permitted to speak at the hearing. - Any further information to support an application or a representation must be submitted at least 5 working days prior to the Hearing.
-Any submissions submitted less than 24 hours before the hearing must be agreed by all parties at the Hearing, before it can be considered - If a party has informed the Authority that he does not intend to attend, or be represented at the hearing, or has failed to advise whether he intends to attend or not, the hearing may proceed in his absence - 2.2.
-For other matters in Part 3.3 of the Council's Constitution which are the responsibility of the Licensing Committee, the procedures set out in Appendix 6 of the Council's Constitution in relation to public questions, statements and petitions shall apply. - 2.3.
-This includes such matters as making recommendations on relevant policies, approving the level of fees charged by the Council, and making decisions on tariffs charged by the Public Carriage Trade.
+- 3.1 Hearings convened under the Licensing Act 2003 and the Gambling Act 2005 and associated regulations may be held remotely as required, if the Chairman agrees it is expedient to do so in the circumstances. - 3.2 The hearing may be adjourned at any time at the discretion of the Members. - 3.3 Members may amend the procedure at any time if they consider it to be in the public interest or in the interest of a fair hearing. - 3.4 The Sub Committee may decide to conduct all or part of a hearing in nonpublic session in accordance with the relevant Regulations and/or where exempt information is likely to be disclosed. - 3.5 The Chair may exclude any person from a hearing for being disruptive. - 3.6 Meetings of the Licensing Committee in public session are recorded by the Council for live and subsequent broadcast on its website. - 3.7 The hearing will take the form of a discussion.

+- 3.8 Only persons (or their representatives) who have made an application, are subject to an application or have submitted a written representation or objection to the Licensing Authority under the relevant Act are permitted to speak at the hearing. - 3.9 Any further information to support an application, representation, objection or notice (as applicable) can be submitted before the hearing.
+It may only be submitted at the hearing with the consent of all parties in accordance with any relevant Regulations.
+Wherever possible the Licensing Authority encourages parties to submit information at the earliest opportunity to allow sufficient time for this to be considered before the hearing and avoid the need for adjournment. - 3.10 If a party has informed the Authority that they do not intend to participate, or be represented at the hearing, or has failed to advise whether they intend to participate or not, the hearing may proceed in their absence. - 3.11 For other matters which are the responsibility of the Licensing Committee and not included in this protocol, the Meeting Procedure Rules in Part 4D of the Council's Constitution in relation to public questions, statements and petitions shall apply.
+This includes such matters as making recommendations on relevant licensing policies, approving the level of fees charged by the Council, and making decisions on tariffs charged by the Public Carriage Trade. - 3.12 The Council's Constitution can be accessed using the following link: https://democracy.bcpcouncil.gov.uk/ieListMeetings.aspx?CommitteeID=151& Info=1&bcr=1

-- The Council's Constitution can be accessed using the following link: https://democracy.bcpcouncil.gov.uk/ieListDocuments.aspx?Cld=151&Mld=36 71&Ver=4&Info=1 - 2.5.
-For further information please contact democraticservices@bcpcouncil.gov.uk
+For further information please contact democratic.services@bcpcouncil.gov.uk

+Appendix A

-Proposed procedure and order of speaking for Licensing Act 2003 hearings
+Proposed procedure and order of speaking for hearings (other than hackney carriage and private hire hearings)